-Entrants should write an essay of no more than 2,000 words (including references) that addresses the following topic:
+Entrants were asked to write an essay of no more than 2,000 words (including references) that address the following:

 What do you believe will be most important for ensuring Australia’s future economic prosperity, and why?

 Entries covered a range of themes and were received from 18 universities across Australia.

 A panel determined the winning entry and commendable entries in August 2017.
 The panel consisted of: